winwin-inc/dbt-hologres/README.md

 dbt is the T in ELT.
 Organize, cleanse, denormalize, filter, rename, and pre-aggregate the raw data in your warehouse so that it's ready for analysis.

-## dbt-postgres
+## dbt-hologres

-The `dbt-postgres` package contains all of the code enabling dbt to work with a Postgres database.
-For more information on using dbt with Postgres, consult [the docs](https://docs.getdbt.com/docs/profile-postgres).
+The `dbt-hologres` package contains all of the code enabling dbt to work with a Hologres database.

 ## Getting started